jayvik2003/Circuits-Lab/README.md

 # Circuits-Lab
 EE1200

+## Overview

+All these experiments were conducted in collaboration with my lab partner, Mathew M Philip.
+You can find Mathew's GitHub profile here.

 ### Experiment 01: Output Response of RC Series Circuit

 Transient and steady-state analysis of an RC series circuit.